cockroachdb/docs/cockroachcloud/cluster-management.md

 1. On the **Summary** page, verify your new cluster configuration.
 1. Click **Update**.

-{% comment %}
-### Add or remove regions from a cluster
+## Add or remove regions from a cluster

-You can add or remove up to three regions at a time through the Console.
-See the [Planning your cluster](plan-your-cluster.html) section of this page for cluster requirements and recommendations before proceeding.
+You can add or remove up to nine regions at a time through the Console.
+Note that you cannot have a two-region cluster, and it will take about 30 minutes to add or remove each region.
+See [Planning your cluster](plan-your-cluster.html) for cluster requirements and recommendations before proceeding.

 ### Add a region to your cluster